Mary Evans

 Big Ten

-Has led Valpo to 55 overall wins and two .500 Missouri Valley Conference seasons, rebuilding a program that had not had a winning season or won more than six conference games in each of the nine seasons prior to her arrival (82-195 (.296) record during span)
+Has led Valpo to 60 overall wins and two .500 Missouri Valley Conference seasons – rebuilt a program that had not had a winning season in each of the nine seasons prior to her arrival (82-195 (.296) overall and 39-117 (.250) conference record during span)

-As Valpo’s Head Coach, has recruited and coached nine MVC All-Conference Team selections
+As Valpo’s Head Coach, has recruited and coached 10 MVC All-Conference Team selections, as well as one Sixth Player of the Year

-From 2002 to 2004, assisted Seton Hall to consecutive post-season berths (WNIT) for only the second time in the program’s Division I history
+From 2002 to 2004, helped lead Seton Hall to consecutive post-season berths (WNIT) for only the second time in the program’s Division I history

-As a student-athlete at Georgia Southern, scored 706 career points and helped lead the program to the 1997-98 Southern Conference Regular Season Championship
+As a student-athlete at Georgia Southern, scored over 700 career points and helped lead the program to the 1997-98 Southern Conference Regular Season Championship

 Head Coach Record